kmccoy3/notes/topics/git.md

 ### Miscellaneous

-* `fork` means to copy repo to personal github, can make edits and make a pull request
+* `fork` means to copy repo to personal github, can make edits and initiate a pull request.
-* You can use GitHub pages to host personal website
+* You can use GitHub pages to host your personal website.
   * Create github repository that follows the format `kmccoy3.github.io`